kubernetes/community/sig-architecture/annual-report-2021.md

 **When was your last monthly community-wide update? (provide link to deck and/or recording)**

+[December, 2020](https://youtu.be/rnNqcUeCD8E) at KubeCon NA, published on YouTube.

 ## Membership

 **Are all listed SIG leaders (chairs, tech leads, and subproject owners) active?**